qLibc

 const char * name,

-qlisttbl->putInt(): Put an integer into this table as string type.
+qlisttbl->putint(): Put an integer into this table as a string.

 Parameters